intelligence/modern-marquee/README.md

-# modern-marquee
+# modernMarquee
-A modern day Marquee
+A Modern Day Marquee